 Having a co-working space has more advantages than perks for these people.
 For one, co-working spaces afford them the stability, comfort, amenities, and freedom they need to carry out their jobs effectively.

-Co-working spaces often provide top-notch facilities such as high-speed internet, perfectly working equipment, and 24/7 accessibility, which is perfect for workers whose work schedules aren’t tied down to the usual 9-5.
+Co-working spaces often provide top-notch facilities such as high-speed internet, perfect working equipment, indoor navigation and 24/7 accessibility, which is perfect for workers whose work schedules aren’t tied down to the usual 9-5.

 2. Opportunities to learn and network

-A co-working space helps provide the type of social environment where people from different backgrounds, places, and companies can meet up and make connections.
+A co-working space helps provide a type of social environment where people from different backgrounds, places, and companies can meet up and make connections.

 This provides an avenue to establish friendships for workers who might be plagued with social awkwardness or loneliness.

 Working in a diverse and vast environment also provided a platform to learn things, including soft skills that might help increase business productivity or birth new ideas and concepts for their companies.

 One of the main advantages of being in a co-working space is that it builds a sense of community while removing the rigid structure and office politics of a fixed working environment.